Magnetic Resonance Energy Systems (MRES)

 MRES is a general term for systems that utilise circuit resonance to elicit a response from the local environment in order to draw in energy as part of a thermodynamically open system.
 Often using RF and HV (radio frequency and high voltage) principles, coupled to the behaviour of resonant ‘tank’ circuits, far from equilibrium conditions can be generated, which are a precursor to developing a Coefficient of Performance greater than one.

-Making such information freely available, within the limits governed by widespread commercial development, is the only sure way to give humanity the tools and choices for energy security and democracy, in a world under increasing threat from diverse causes.
+Making such information freely available, within the limits governed by the needs of commercial development, is the only sure way to give humanity the tools and choices for energy security and democracy, in a world under increasing threat from diverse causes.
 Commercial aspects would be managed by other parties better suited to the task, and as part of a gradual shift towards a different economic model of access to energy, one especially suited to those who presently have little or no energy infrastructure.

 Available materials are grouped under: